-When my dad bought a C64 (that's what we call the Commodore 64 in Germany) in the late 1980s, I didn't do a lot of programming to be honest, but I believe it was still an important point for my programming future.
+When my dad bought a Commodore 64 in the late 1980s, I didn't do a lot of programming to be honest, but I still believe the C64 was an important point for my programming future.

 I did write a few multiplication-table games and managed to do some sprites I could move around on the screen and detect collisions.
 Not really anything that would count as a game...

 Then in the mid 90s we had a school course on programming, mostly with TurboPascal and I wrote my first game for MS-DOS - Pentris.